A Guide To Help You Master B2B Marketing On LinkedIn

 This means you can target people by geography, industry, job function, position in the company, group membership, skills, educational qualification, company name, and much more.

 This will give you a degree of confidence that when you are advertising on LinkedIn, you will reach the intended audience.
-The people that will read your ads are the type of people that are interested in your products and services
+The people who read your ads are the type of people that are interested in your products and services

 Also, LinkedIn updated its advertising platform recently and added new tools that enable you to further define your targeting imperatives.
 You can know the state of your marketing objectives such as customer engagement, lead generation, sales, and brand awareness.